PYP for parents

 Designed for students age 3-12, the IB Primary Years Programme (PYP) provides the knowledge, concepts, skills personal attributes and the capacity to take action, all of which younger students need to equip them for successful lives, both now and in the future.

-- address students’ academic needs and their social and emotional well-being
+- social and emotional well-being

 Who we are